rafayopen/pingmesh/README.md

 Tracking this data can help inform container placement or application routing decisions.

-It `pingmesh` uses code from the open source `perftest` application, plus AWS SDK components.
+The `pingmesh` uses code from the open source `perftest` application, plus AWS SDK components.
 It's based on golang 1.12 with modules, so dependencies will be pulled down automatically if you also have a modern version go.